 This 7-quart model from the makers of the Instant Pot includes a rotisserie function for perfect chicken.

+A bit, yes.
 The air fryer, like the Instant Pot, does also make quick(er) work of cooking in general.
-That’s thanks to the fact that they reach high temperatures in mere minutes (unlike many ovens that can take 10-15 minutes just to preheat), and then that hot air is circulated for faster cooking all around.
+That’s thanks to the fact that air fryers reach high temperatures in mere minutes (unlike many ovens that can take 10-15 minutes just to preheat), and then that hot air is circulated for faster cooking all around.
 Since almost everyone is pressed for time these days, shaving even just a few extra minutes off of the dreaded waiting-for-dinner limbo is a bonus.

 Ninja 4-Quart Air Fryer, $99.99 on Amazon